(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Witnesses who saw the assassination of Prime Minister Olof Palme on February 28, 1986, said that the killer was wearing a long, dark coat, that he was moving calmly, and that he disappeared immediately.
 According to the autopsy report, Palme was shot with precision at a distance of 20 centimeters, with special ammunition that can penetrate bulletproof vests.
 It all appeared to be professionally done.
-After my article in the previous issue of Ny Tid ("Was the murder of Palme a regular coup?"), I have received a number of questions.
+After my article in the previous issue of Ny Tid ("Was the murder of Palme a real coup?"), I have received a number of questions.
 In the article, I wrote that there are many who still believe that it must have been the petty criminal junkie Christer Pettersson, a "lone curler" in a blue bubble jacket, who shot Prime Minister Olof Palme.
 But the witnesses who saw the killer as he shot described a completely different type in a completely different guise.
 I will dive further into the case by going into more detail on actors, incidents and connections that were a reality in the time around the murder.

 Kurd track.
 Immediately after the murder, the then chief of the Stockholm Police Hans Holmér was appointed as investigative leader.
 After only a year, he had to step down.
 Early in the investigation, he had narrowed his perspective and focused on a group of Kurds – but this did not lead to anything.
 He left all other traces on the shelf.
 His friend Ebbe Carlsson adopted Holmér's interest in Kurds in his own parallel investigation.
 Carlsson bought illegal surveillance equipment with the help of Stockholm Police weapons expert Carl-Gustaf Östling, who was also a well-known Nazi sympathizer.